TechDufus/techdufus.github.io/_setup/Hardware.md

 ## Peripherals {#hardware-peripherals}

+### Microphone {#hardware-microphone}

+I just received the [Rode NT-USB+ Microphone] and I sure love it.
+I used to use the Blue Yeti Pro, but after a few years it lost it's luster, and for good reason.

 ### Keyboard {#hardware-keyboard}

 I currently rock the [ZSA Moonlander MRK I](https://www.zsa.io/moonlander) and LOVE it.
 I use a custom [DVORAK](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) keyboard layout.